kaisenlinux/manpages-dev/category/MKFS/mkfs.ext3.md

                           than 300 seconds.
 Requires that the mmp feature be enabled.

                    stride=stride-size
-                          Configure  the  filesystem  for  a RAID array with stride-size filesystem blocks.
+                          Configure  the  file system for a RAID array with stride-size file system blocks.
 This is the number of blocks read or written to disk before moving to the next disk, which is sometimes referred to as the chunk size.
-This mostly affects placement of filesystem metadata like bitmaps at mke2fs time to avoid placing  them on a single disk, which can hurt performance.
+This mostly affects placement of file system metadata like bitmaps at mke2fs time to avoid placing them on a single disk, which can hurt performance.
 It may also be used by the block allocator.

                    stripe_width=stripe-width
-                          Configure the filesystem for a RAID array with stripe-width filesystem blocks per stripe.
-This is typically stride-size * N, where N is the number of data-bear‐ ing disks in the RAID (e.g. for RAID 5 there is one parity disk, so N will be the number of disks in the array minus 1).
+                          Configure  the  file  system for a RAID array with stripe-width file system blocks per stripe.
+This is typically stride-size * N, where N is the number of data- bearing disks in the RAID (e.g. for RAID 5 there is one parity disk, so N will be the number of disks in the array minus 1).
 This allows the block allocator to prevent read-modify-write of the parity in a RAID stripe if possible when the data is written.

                    offset=offset
-                          Create the filesystem at an offset from the beginning of the device or file.
+                          Create the file system at an offset from the beginning of the device or file.
 This can be useful when creating disk images for virtual machines.

                    resize=max-online-resize
-                          Reserve enough space so that the block group descriptor table can grow to support a filesystem that has max-online-resize blocks.
+                          Reserve enough space so that the block group descriptor table can grow to support a file system that has max-online-resize blocks.

                    lazy_itable_init[= <0 to disable, 1 to enable>]
                           If enabled and the uninit_bg feature is enabled, the inode table will not be fully initialized by mke2fs.
-This speeds up filesystem initialization noticeably, but it requires the kernel to finish initializing the filesystem in the background when the filesystem is first mounted.
-If the option value is omitted, it de‐ faults to 1 to enable lazy inode table zeroing.
+This speeds up file system initialization noticeably, but it requires the kernel to finish initializing the file system in the background when the file system is first mounted.
+If the option value is  omitted,  it defaults to 1 to enable lazy inode table zeroing.

                    lazy_journal_init[= <0 to disable, 1 to enable>]
                           If  enabled, the journal inode will not be fully zeroed out by mke2fs.
-This speeds up filesystem initialization noticeably, but carries some small risk if the system crashes before the journal has been overwritten entirely one time.
+This speeds up file system initialization noticeably, but carries some small risk if the system crashes before the journal has been overwritten entirely one time.
 If the option value is omitted, it defaults to 1 to enable lazy journal  inode  zero‐ ing.